Lorenc1o/Math_Info_UniversityNotes/Mathematics/TFG/README.md

 The obtained mark was 9.8/10 with Honours Distinction.

 If you have any doubts, do not hesitate to message me either in GitHub or by email.

+A summary of the work can be found in this [LinkedIn article](https://www.linkedin.com/pulse/mathematics-bachelors-thesis-jose-antonio-lorencio-abril).

 [FR]